junxit/us-congress-bills-119/metadata.md

 - 2025-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3227)
 - 2025-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3227)
 - 2025-07-15 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2025-12-16 — Passed Senate without amendment by Voice Vote. (consideration: CR S8766-8768)
+- 2025-12-16 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2025-12-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2025-12-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2025-12-17 — Message on Senate action sent to the House.
+- 2025-12-18 — Presented to President.
+- 2025-12-18 — Presented to President.
+- 2025-12-26 — Became Public Law No: 119-63.
+- 2025-12-26 — Became Public Law No: 119-63.
+- 2025-12-26 — Signed by President.
+- 2025-12-26 — Signed by President.